Frequently Asked Questions

 • Counselors are current and former NU soccer players and other collegiate players

-Goalkeeper specific training during the Select and College ID camps will be run by NU Goalkeeping Coach, Shannon Neely.
+Goalkeeper specific training during the Elite and College ID camps will be run by the NU Goalkeeping Coach.
 Keepers will also participate in full-sided games.

 • We have Certified Athletic Trainers at all sessions to help with injuries and illness.